 We have no problems at all over on this side of the Channel, we love rubbing shoulders with the locals no matter where we are, and we're always met with courtesy and helpfulness.
 Unfortunately I don't have an ear for languages and I truly envy those who have, but I get by.
 I find a smile and a handshake a pretty international means of communication, and in making myself understood I am improving my charades skills.

 So that's about it for Switzerland.
 Tomorrow we are going back in to France heading for Colmar, then Obernai, then in to Der Farderland to run along the Mosel Valley, before probably ending up back in Ypres, Belgium before heading home.

 As for the EU referendum result, it was a surprise to me, I expected the percentage figures to be the other way round.
-As we now enter the negotiating stage we'll get to see the true colours of our European friends, especially Europe's Bully Boys and their French Poodle.
+As we now enter the negotiating stage we'll get to see the true colours of our European 'friends', especially Europe's Bully Boys and their French Poodle.
 The rest I expect will be intimidated enough to follow.
-It isn't people who screw the world up it's politicians, and they pay themselves very well for doing it.
+It isn't people who screw the world up, it's politicians, and they pay themselves very well for doing so.

 The Chef's offering this evening was slow cooked beef in a sauce with new potatoes and vegetables, washed down with liquid grapes to ensure I get at least one of my Five-a-Day.